How to Improve Your Content with Video

 You can set yourself up for success by following the S.M.A.R.T. goal guidelines.
 There are a few variations for this acronym, but the general idea is to keep it Specific, Measurable, Attainable, Relevant, and Time-bound.

-Depending on the desired outcome of the video, you’ll like also want to include a clear call to action for your viewer. illustration-of-smart-goals An example of a goal in this format could be the following:
+Depending on the desired outcome of the video, you’ll like also want to include a clear call to action for your viewer.
+An example of a goal in this format could be the following:

 Within a six-week time frame, identify the top five written articles viewed on your company’s support site.